 How the Poetry Challenge Works:

-Every Friday I will share a different, classic poem.
-(See below for today’s selection.)
+Every week features a different, classic poem.
+(See below for today's selection.)
 Read this poem with your kids at least once a day during the week.
 You can read it at breakfast, at bedtime, on the bus, or whatever works with your schedule and family life.
-That’s it!
+That's it!
 Are you old hats at poetry?
 Check out the extension activity selections below.

 FAQ: (Just kidding, since this is the first time I've ever mentioned the poetry challenge so none of these questions have been asked, yet, much less "frequently")

 What if I don't like the poem?
 Choose a different poem.
 There is no rule that says you have to choose the poem I supply.
 After all, I am only choosing poems in the public domain, so I don't get in copyright hot water.
 I'm also choosing short poems so no one feels overwhelmed and even poetry newbies can play along.
 Do you have a favorite poetry collection at home?
 By all means, pick a poem from that book each day.

 Why do I have to read the same poem every day?
 I hope you won't balk at reading the same poem 7 times in a row.
 You are probably aware that kids like to hear the same material repetitively.
 That's because it's good for their brains!
 Just think of all those Thomas the Train books you've read a gazillion times, and these poems are a million times better!
 (Not to mention shorter.)
 Listening to the same material over and over allows your kids (and you) to find new meanings.

 How old do my kids have to be?
 At least one day old.